| | |

 The way Dubai processes water from the sea using desalination and Dubai’s water is classed as hard, meaning it has high levels of calcium in the water.

-Hard water can indeed cause hair loss indirectly, by causing hair to dry out and break or for hair to have less volume according to studies.
-On top of this, hot weather also has an effect on the hair by drying it out and causing breakages.
+Hard water can indeed cause hair loss indirectly, by causing hair to dry out and break or for hair to have less volume by particles from the water weighing your hair down, according to studies.

 💧 Compare water filters for the shower in Dubai here 💧